 Emergency medicine critical care billing (EMCC) deals with critically ill patients both in the emergency department and the hospital.
 EMCC is a subspecialty of emergency medicine.

-As the name suggests, critical care requires high complexity decision-making abilities to diagnose, manipulate and provide the needed treatment.
+As the name suggests, critical care requires high-complexity decision-making abilities to diagnose, manipulate, and provide treatment.
 This is the reason why emergency or critical care specialists are more focused on providing quality patient care.

 Incorrect medical billing affects reimbursements and critical care emergency medicine billing.
 Services of critical care involve but are not limited to the following:

 - Circulatory failure